Evan Kravetz

 Evan Jacob Kravetz (born December 19, 1996) is an American professional baseball pitcher who is a free agent.
-He played college baseball for the Rice Owls, and was selected by the Reds in the 5th round of the 2019 MLB draft.
+He played college baseball for the Rice Owls, and was selected by the Cincinnati Reds in the 5th round of the 2019 MLB draft.
 He made his Major League Baseball (MLB) debut in 2024 with the Reds.
 Kravetz played for Team Israel in the 2023 World Baseball Classic.

 Early life

 Kravetz, born and raised in Miami, Florida, is the son of Jeffrey and Lisse Kravetz, has a sister, Rebecca, and is Jewish.
 While his father is 5' 11", and his mother is 5' 6", he is 6' 8".

 For high school Kravetz attended and played baseball at Gulliver Prep ('15) in Pinecrest, Florida.
 Pitching for the school's baseball team in 2015, Kravetz was 4-1 with an 0.87 ERA in 40.1 innings as he held batters to a .181 batting average.
 He earned all-district honors, and was named first team all-Miami-Dade County by the Miami Herald.

 Kravetz attended Rice University, where he played baseball for the Rice Owls.
 In his senior year, he was 4-1 with a 1.87 ERA, held opposing batters to a .200 batting average, and ranked 28th among NCAA statistical leaders with 12.05 strikeouts-per-9-innings.